wangziqi2013/wangziqi2013.github.io/_posts/2018-05-25-Coherence-Protocol-for-Translarent-Management-of-Scratchpad-Memories-in-Shared-Memory-Manycore-Arch.markdown

 a potentially updated copy may in the meantime exist in the SPM.
 The target address of the instruction should therefore be redirected to access the SPM.
 Note that instructions that access the SPM should never be redirected, as the programming model uses DMA for explicit synchronization.
-If the copies of data items differ between the main memory and SPM, then it is guaranteed that the SPM must has the most up-to-date copy.
+If the copies of data items differ between the main memory and SPM, then it is guaranteed that the SPM must have the most up-to-date copy.
 The problem becomes aggravated in a multicore environment, where each core has its own SPM.
 In addition to checking the SPM mapping on the current core for every suspicious load/store instruction, the SPM mapping of other cores must also be checked.

+Given that multiple SPM mapping potentially needs to be checked on a single memory instruction, the coherence protocol needs a central directory that can be queried for the identity of an address.
+A naive implementation would be letting the core that issues the instruction to broadcast the request with the target virtual address.
+Any processor that has the address mapped to SPM should reply with data (for load) or apply the change (for store) on behave of the requesting processor.
+Otherwise the address is not mapped to any SPM, and the main memory is accessed after MMU translates the address.
+Note that since SPM storage cannot be invalidated (exactly one copy is maintained), the coherence protocol here must be updated-based, rather than invalidation-based.